 Over 100 species of crab spiders can be found in the US.
 Unlike many of the most familiar spiders, which build webs to catch their food, crab spiders rely on stealth to ambush their prey.
 Some crab spiders have discovered, through the millennia, that if they can blend into a location that is visited frequently by other insects, they can simply wait for a meal to land right in front of them.

+The Goldenrod Crab Spider (Misumena vatia) is common in Vermont, and can be found sitting atop flowers, waiting for an unsuspecting insect to be lured by the sweet nectar underfoot.
+The butterfly I found had fallen victim to a vatia.
+I was in disbelief to find that its latest catch was an American Snout (Libytheana carinenta), an exceptionally rare butterfly in Vermont and a first for Washington County.
 American Snouts have earned their name because they have a large nose-like protuberance that extends from the front of their head, and is thought to be an adaptation to mimic the petiole of a leaf and aide with camouflage.
 In the southern part of their range, Snouts can be very common.
 During some years, populations in the southwest can explode, causing swarms that are said to “darken the sky and halt traffic.”
 But on the northern periphery of its range, the Snout can be quite rare, and had never been documented in Vermont before 2002.

 As with other winged creatures, butterflies can stray extremely far from where they would be expected to be seen.
 Some wander hundreds of miles from their typical haunts and are discovered in unexpected places.
 Who knows where this Snout could have ended up, had its journey not been ended by a crab spider in East Montpelier.
 And who knows how many other Snouts are flying around in Vermont, just waiting to be discovered.